futurewei-cloud/unno/README.md

 # Unno
-An AI-enabled, extensible and scalable video annotation platform.
+Unno is an AI-enabled, extensible and scalable video annotation platform.

-## Introduction
+# Introduction
 Nowadays, the massive adoption of AI technologies relies on the availability of big data, computing power, and deep learning algorithms.
 It has become a routine to pipeline a project by collecting a large amount of high quality labeled data, and build a deep learning model with GPU computing.
 However, it is very time-consuming and costly